Plumbing & heating permits

 - "U" ratings of proposed windows and doors

 Previously the BCBC has relied on nominal insulation values when considering building insulation.
 Section 9.36 will change this requirement to Effective Thermal Resistance (ETR).
 To achieve the required rating the entire cross-section of the wall/floor/ceiling will be used to calculate the RSI or R value.
 Each component of an assembly carries a rating (see attached table "Thermal Resistance Values of Common Building Materials").
 There are now three available options that can be used to attain the necessary compliance.
-Applicants can follow the prescriptive requirements of Section 9.36, follow the prescriptive requirements of Section 9.36 and use simple tradeoffs as outlined in Article 184.108.40.206 or supply performance modeling completed by a Certified Energy Advisor (CEA).
-A list of CEA are available on the Canadian Home Builders Association website or by clicking here.
+Applicants can follow the prescriptive requirements of Section 9.36, follow the prescriptive requirements of Section 9.36 and use simple tradeoffs as outlined in Article 18.104.22.168 or supply performance models completed by a Certified Energy Advisor (CEA).
+A list of CEA are available on the Canadian Home Builders Association website.